 Qualified students may apply to major or minor in Spanish, Spanish Education or International Studies/Spanish at any time.
-Students in the Education program must maintain an overall grade point average of 2.5 and a 2.5 grade point average in Spanish courses.
+Please see Education section of bulletin for more details about the Spanish Educational majors, minors, and post-baccalaureate certifications.
 Students in the general program (Spanish major or minor or International Studies/Spanish) must maintain an overall grade point average of 2.0 and a 2.5 grade point average in Spanish courses for the major.